Richard Hourican |

 Party Wall Agreement vs Party Wall Award vs Party Wall Notice

-| Term | What it means | When it applies | Relevant service |
+| Term | What it means | When it applies | Where to go next |

 |---|---|---|---|

-| Party Wall Notice | The formal written notice served on an adjoining owner before notifiable works begin. | Before works to a party wall, building on/near the boundary, or qualifying excavations. | Party Wall Notices London |
+| Party Wall Notice | The formal written notice served on an adjoining owner before notifiable works begin. | Before works to a party wall, party structure, boundary line or qualifying excavation. | Party Wall Notices London |

 | Written consent | The adjoining owner agrees to the notice in writing and does not require surveyor appointments. | Where the neighbour is comfortable with the proposed works after valid notice is served. | Schedule of Condition Surveys |

-| Party Wall Award | The formal statutory document prepared by surveyor(s) that authorises how the works are to proceed. | Where the adjoining owner dissents, raises concerns, or does not respond within the required period. | Party Wall Award London |
+| Party Wall Award | The formal statutory document prepared by surveyor(s) that authorises how the notifiable works may proceed. | Where the adjoining owner dissents, raises concerns, or does not respond within the required period. | Party Wall Award London |

-| Schedule of Condition | A written and photographic record of the adjoining property before works begin. | Strongly recommended whether the neighbour consents or a full Award is prepared. | Schedule of Condition Survey London |
+| Schedule of Condition | A written and photographic record of the adjoining property before works begin. | Often recommended whether the neighbour consents or a full Award is prepared. | Schedule of Condition Survey London |

 A Party Wall Agreement is not usually the first step.
 The process normally starts with serving the correct notice on every relevant adjoining owner.